jrudar/Triglav/README.md

 approach is based after the method introduced in Boruta with several
 modifications:

-1) The "importance" of real and shadow features are based off of Shapley scores.
+1) Features are clustered and the impact of each cluster is assessed as the average of the Shapley scores of the features associated with each cluster.

-2) Features are clustered and an ensemble approach is used to identify impactful clusters.
-Shapley scores of real feature are compared to their shadow counterparts using a Wilcoxon signed-rank test. p-values are adjusted to correct for multiple comparisons across each round.
-   Only features below a pre-specified alpha are considered a "hit".
+2) Like Boruta, a set of shadow features is created.
+However, an ensemble of classifiers is used to measure the Shapley scores of each real feature and its shadow counterpart, producing a distribution of scores.
+A Wilcoxon signed-rank test is used to determine the significance of each cluster. and p-values are adjusted to correct for multiple comparisons across each round.
+Clusters with adjusted p-values below 'alpha' are considered a hit.
-   This should return all relevant features since features are chosen based on which clusters are retained.
-Furthermore, this approach is model avoids potential biases associated with feature importance scores from Random Forest models.

-3) A beta-binomial distribution is used to calculate the p-value associated with each hit.
-These are corrected for multiple comparisions (FDR and FWER).
-This model may be more appropriate since the successful selection of a cluster at each round may be less likely due since only one feature per cluster is tested.
+3) At each iteration at or over 'n_iter_fwer', two beta-binomial distributions are used to determine if a cluster should be retained or not.
+The first distribution models the hit rate while the the second distribution models the rejection rate.
+For a cluster to be successfully selected the probability of a hit must be significant after correcting for multiple comparisons and applying a Bonferroni correction for each iteration greater than or equal to the 'n_iter_fwer' parameter.
+For a cluster to be rejected a similar round of reasoning applies.
+Clusters that are neither selected or rejected remain tentative.

-5) After the iterative refinement stage SAGE scores are used to select the best feature from each cluster.
+4) After the iterative refinement stage SAGE scores could be used to select the best feature from each cluster.

 ## Install